Satyam/book-react-redux/newManuscript/components.md

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/master/client/components/app.jsx)

 React component may include in their JSX code other React Components besides plain HTML.
-React expects all components to have their names starting with uppercase while plain HTML tags should always be lowercase.
+React expects the tags representing other components to have their names starting with uppercase while plain HTML tags should always be lowercase.
 React Components can have attributes just like HTML elements can.
 The `Menu` component receives a `menuItems` attribute:

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/master/client/components/app.jsx#L11-L15)

 Though we use an HTML-like style to define attributes, in JSX, the values are not restricted to plain strings.
 In this case, `menuItems` receives a JavaScript object.
 There is no need to serialize it into a JSON string as it might happen with a `data-xxx` attribute in HTML.
 That is also the reason for the double curly brackets `{{ }}`, the outer set of brackets is to switch from JSX mode into plain JavaScript and the inner set are those of the object literal.

-Here we are importing the `Loading`, `Errors` and `Menu` components from the `_components` [virtual location](#conventions-virtual-import-paths) and using them just as we would use any other HTML element.
+In the `App` component we are importing the `Loading`, `Errors` and `Menu` components from the `_components` [virtual location](#conventions-virtual-import-paths) and using them just as we would use any other HTML element.

 We are using the `children` property which is also provided by React Router.  `children` is validated as of type `React.PropTypes.node` which represents any kind of React component.